Wattysaid/dsif-git-main-project/ELVTR_report.md

 - **Enhance Customer Experience**: 😊 Faster approvals for low-risk customers improve satisfaction and retention.
 - **Expected ROI**: 💸 Improved loan performance is anticipated to lead to cost savings and reduced manual intervention.
 The exact ROI depends on improvements in Lending Club’s default rates and operational savings.

+## Impact of being wrong (detailed analysis)

+### The cost of being wrong

+In attempt to understand the cost of error I've used a sample number of 1000 predictions.
+The question I'm asking myself is the following:

+How much is the cost of the time spent researching, execution, and closing false negatives, and false positives?

+I'll use Precision and Recall to calculate this.
+We'll also substitue a few numbers to simulate cost in minutes.

+We have the following information:

+- **Gradient Boosting:**
+    - Precsion (after SMOTE) 0.5523
+    - Recall (after SMOTE) 0.4991

+- **Random Forest:**
+    - Precsion (after SMOTE) 0.6833
+    - Recall (after SMOTE) 0.4325

+Expected number of defaults = Sum of defaults / Total data set =  12431 / 63689 = 0.1951 * 100 = 20%

+Using 1000 applicants or current loans as a base figure.

+1000 * 0.20 = 800 estimated non defaults, leaving us with 200 actual defaults estimated.

+- **Gradient Boosting:**
+    - False Positives = Precsion (after SMOTE) = (1 - 0.5523) * 800 =  358
+    - False Negatives = Recall (after SMOTE) = (1 - 0.4991) * 200 = 100
+    - Total of incorrect predictions 458

+- **Random Forest:**
+    - False Positives = Precsion (after SMOTE) = (1 - 0.6833) * 800 =  253
+    - False Negatives = Recall (after SMOTE) = (1 - 0.4325) * 200 = 114
+    - Total of incorrect predictions 367

+The cost of for each approach can be calculated by multiplying our results against the cost of a False Positive, and the cost of a False Negative.

+Let's assume the cost of a False Positive (revenue loss maybe denying a loan) equates to 2500, and the cost of a False Negtive (loss from a customer defaulting) equates to 5600.

+**Gradient Boosting** = (358 * 2500) + (100 * 5600) = 1,455,000
+**Random Forest** = (253 * 2500) + (114 * 5600) = 1,270,900

+In the above scenario with these very subjective numbers we'd be best opting for the Random Forest which has a lower cost of being wrong.